kieranelby/UbiTok.io/docs/index.md

  - offers a [full limit order book](./trading-rules.md), giving clients the best possible price and the exchange features you expect.

 ## Who's behind UbiTok.io?
+In one sense, no-one is - the exchange runs entirely on the Ethereum blockchain, and the open source web UI is statically hosted on github (pending move to Swarm).

-UbiTok.io's founder and principal technologist, Kieran Elby, has a background in algorithmic trading systems.
+UbiTok.io was created by [Kieran Elby](https://www.linkedin.com/in/kieranelby/), a technologist with a background in algorithmic trading systems.
 He previously spent over a decade building secure, high volume gambling sites for leading bookmakers.
 He first dabbled in bitcoin in 2013 before flipping to Ethereum in 2015.

+The UbiTok.io software copyright and other intellectual property is held by [Bonnag Limited](https://bonnag.com), a UK registered company.

 We're interested in growing our team in the near future - contact opportunities@ubitok.io.